Celestial Atlas

 William Herschel

-A 13th-magnitude irregular galaxy (type Im) in Pisces (RA 23 33 16.1, Dec -02 42 13)
+A 13th-magnitude irregular galaxy (type Im?) in Pisces (RA 23 33 16.1, Dec -02 42 13)

-Apparent size about 1.6 by 0.9 arcmin.
+Physical Information: Apparent size 1.6 by 0.9? arcmin.

 SDSS image of region near irregular galaxy NGC 7694 and lenticular galaxy NGC 7695